molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `TestRequest`’s `error` method expects an `ErrorEvent`, and an optional options object.

-[`ErrorEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent) is a special `Error` that is provided by the browser.
+[`ErrorEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent) is a special type of `Error`.
 For testing purposes, we create an instance using `new ErrorEvent('…')`.
-The constructor parameter is an arbitrary message string.
-We should use a message that describes the error case well.
+The constructor parameter is a string message that describes the error case.

 The second parameter, the options object, allows us to set the HTTP `status` (like `500`), the `statusText` (like `'Internal Server Error'`) and response headers.
 In the example above, we set `status` and `statusText`.